ninn-kou/Lux/NOTE_Physics/Introduction to Astronomy/IntroToAstron.md

 **The amplitude** of a periodic variable is a measure of its change in a single period (such as time or spatial period).
 There are various definitions of amplitude, which are all functions of the magnitude of the differences between the variable's extreme values.

-Standing Wave is a wave which oscillates in time but whose peak amplitude profile does not move in space.
+**Standing Wave** is a wave which oscillates in time but whose peak amplitude profile does not move in space.
 The peak amplitude of the wave oscillations at any point in space is constant with time, and the oscillations at different points throughout the wave are in phase.
 The locations at which the absolute value of the amplitude is minimum are called nodes, and the locations where the absolute value of the amplitude is maximum are called antinodes.

-One of the main sources of the electromagnetic radiation is so called thermal radiation.
+**Thermal radiation** is one of the main sources of the electromagnetic radiation.
 Stars also emit thermal radiation.
 The temperature of a star determines its colour.
 The simulation below allows you to change the temperature of a star and observe how this affects the wavelengths of the peak of intensity of emission coming from the star.
 For example very hot stars will emit most radiation in blue and this is why we see them as bluish in colour.
-Cooler stars emit their energy mostly in red and this is why they appear reddish.
+Cooler stars emit their energy mostly in red and this is why they appear reddish.*

 **Wien Displacement Law**
 This law tell us how the maximum of thermal radiation at given temperature depends on its wavelength.
 All bodies give out thermal radiation across the whole electromagnetic spectrum, but the actual intensity in different parts of this spectrum is determined by a temperature only.
 This distribution is called a Planck blackbody function, which you can see below.
 Its shape changes when temperature of the body changes.
 According to Wien Displacement Law the maximum wavelength of thermal radiation is inversely proportional to the temperature of the object.
 The curve has maximum at shorter wavelengths and the intensity of this maximum gets higher when the temperature goes up; and the maximum is at longer wavelengths and its intensity gets lower when the temperature goes down.